Our website's accessibility

 'Browsealoud' a free tool that speech enables website content.
 It offers a practical website access service to people with reading difficulties and those who find it easier to listen to, rather than read the content of websites.
 There is a download link below - just click on the icon.

-It assists in the navigations of our website for the following sections of the population:
+It assists in the navigation of our website for the following sections of the population:

 Some key accessibility features are described below for those who may wish to take advantage of them.